sdanzan/feedistiller/README.md

 You can activate console or logger logging via the `Feedistiller.Reporter.log_to_console/log_to_logger` functions.
 See the source code for some example.

-**TODO**
+## TODO

 - More filtering options
 - More authentication options
-- asynchronous parsing for big feeds (with 1000s of items)
+- Asynchronous parsing for big feeds (with 1000s of items)
-- tests
+- Persistency
+- tests (currenlty tests are done in the REPL against a few feeds and are not committed in the repo)
-- **Note:** escript.build does not currently work due to the way `tzdata` handles its embeded data (see: https://github.com/bitwalker/timex/issues/86).
+- **Note:** escript.build does not currently work due to the way `tzdata` handles its embedded data (see: https://github.com/bitwalker/timex/issues/86).
 You must use the `feedistiller.exs` script instead.

 `Feedistiller` makes use of `HTTPoison`, `FeederEx` and `Timex`.